zdravkov/kendo-docs/api/dataviz/radialgauge.md

 ---
 title: kendo.dataviz.ui.RadialGauge
-meta_title: Configuration guide for Radial Gauge widget | Kendo UI Dataviz
+meta_title: Configuration, methods and events of Kendo UI DataViz RadialGauge
 meta_description: Learn the configuration options for Radial Gauge widget, set the color and size of the border, use methods properly.
 slug: api-dataviz-radialgauge
 relatedDocs: gs-dataviz-radialgauge-overview